Tyagi-aayush-data/SQL/README.md

 1. Import your schema into **MySQL** or compatible RDBMS.
 2. Run the queries step by step in your SQL client (MySQL CLI, Workbench, etc.).
 3. Check results and modify as per your dataset.

----

-## 📄 License
-This project is for learning and demonstration purposes.
-You may reuse or adapt the queries with attribution.

----